-When providing HCV assistance in congregate housing, a separate lease and HAP contract are executed for each assisted family, and the standard form of the HAP contract is used.
+When providing HCV assistance in congregate housing, a separate lease and HAP contract are executed for each assisted family.
+The standard form of the HAP contract is used (form HUD-52641) with the special housing type specified in Part A. of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Congregate housing."